tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 group)), SNI, and maybe EarlyDataIndication), then an attacker should not be able to distinguish these cases.

+## Tunneling design issues {#tunnelissues}

+The big advantage of this design is that it requires effectively no changes to TLS.
+It only requires a way to signal to the Fronting Server that the encrypted application data is actually a ClientHello which is intended for the hidden service.

+The major disadvantage of this overall design strategy (however it's signaled) is that it's somewhat harder to implement in the co-tenanted cases than the most trivial "RealSNI" scheme.
+That means that it's somewhat less likely that servers will implement it "by default" and more likely that they will have to take explicit effort to allow Encrypted SNI.
+Conversely, however, these modes (aside from a server with a single wildcard or multi-SAN cert) involve more changes to TLS to deal with issues like "what is the server cert that is digested into the keys", and that requires more analysis, so there is an advantage to deferring that.
+If we have EncryptedExtensions in the client's first flight it would be possible to add RealSNI later if/when we had clearer analysis for that case.

 Notes on several obvious technical issues:

-1. How does the Gateway distinguish this case from where the initial flight is actual application data?
-See below for some thoughts on this.
+1. How does the Fronting Server distinguish this case from where the initial flight is actual application data?
+See (#gatewaylogic) for some thoughts on this.

 2. Can we make this work with 0-RTT data from the client to the Hidden server?
-I believe the answer here is "yes", because the server's EarlyDataIndication does not carry the configuration_id.
-I just didn't show it in the diagram because it was already getting complicated.
+The answer is probably yes, as discussed in (#tlsintlsearly).

-3. What happens if the Gateway server doesn't gateway, e.g., because it has forgotten the ServerConfiguration?
+3. What happens if the Fronting Server doesn't gateway, e.g., because it has forgotten the ServerConfiguration?
 In that case, the client gets a handshake with the Gateway, which it will have to determine via trial decryption.
 At this point the Gateway